ceeK/Solar/README.md

 ## Installation

-Solar is available through CocoaPods and Carthage.
+Solar is available through Swift Package Manager, CocoaPods, and Carthage.

+### Swift Package Manager

+From within Xcode, click on **File > Swift Packages > ...Add Package Depdency**.
+Then paste the URL of this github repository and follow the steps.

 ### Cocoapods